Ernst-Alfred Thalmann: Football

 Thalmann was member of Basel's first team for 11 seasons.
 During this time he played a total of 108 matches for the team and scored 19 goals.
 58 of these games were in the Swiss Series A and 50 were friendly games.
 He scored 11 goals in the domestic league, the other 10 were scored during the test games.
 He was also member of the FC Basel board of directors.
 Between 1900 and 1915 presided the club's board over a period of about ten years.

 The Swiss Football Association (ASF-SFV) was formed in 1895 and was a founder member of FIFA in 1904.
-The following year the Swiss national football team played their first official international match against France on 12 February 1905.
+The following year the Switzerland national football team played their first official international match against France on 12 February 1905.
 Thalmann played his only international for the Swiss team in this match, which was played at the Parc des Princes in front of 500 supporters.
 France won the match 1–0 with the only goal coming from Gaston Cyprès.